UAlbertaALTLab/recording-validation-interface/README.md

 ### Development environment

-To install dependencies and setup for development (e.g., your laptop):
+To install dependencies and setup for development (e.g., on your laptop):

 ```sh
 make install-dev